On the Size Control of the Hybrid Test for Predictive Ability: 3. On the asymptotic validity of the hybrid test

-Theorem \ref{prop:mains} provides sufficient conditions for a sequence of distributions under the null hypothesis along which the asymptotic rejection probability exceeds the nominal level $\alpha \in (0,\bar{\alpha})$.
-The existence of such a sequence of distributions implies that the hybrid test is not point-wise asymptotically of level $\alpha$ for $\alpha \in (0,\bar{\alpha})$ and thus the size of the hybrid test is not controlled asymptotically.

-The size of the upper bound $\bar{\alpha}$ could be of practical interest as one can carry out the hybrid test without concerns on size distortion if $\bar{\alpha}$ is smaller than 0.01.
-The value of $\bar{\alpha}$ is, however, a priori unknown and depends on the data generating process.
-To be more specific, it relies on the number of the alternative forecasting methods $M$ as well as the number of the alternatives attaining the same risk as the benchmark, i.e. $M_0 \equiv |\{m \in \mathbb{M}: d_m=0\}|$.
-Once $M$, $M_0$ and $\gamma$ are fixed, $\bar{\alpha}$ can be obtained by numerical approximation.
-To see how large $\bar{\alpha}$ could be, we tabulated some values of $\bar{\alpha}$ under $\gamma=0.5$ in Table \ref{tab:alphabar}.
-The numbers reveal that the value of $\bar{\alpha}$ varies consistently over the ratio of $M_0$ to $M$: $\bar{\alpha}$ may get close to $\gamma$ as the ratio increases to 1 and be close to $0$ as the ratio diminishes to zero.
-We present the values of $\bar{\alpha}$ under $\gamma=0.25$ and $\gamma=0.75$ in APPENDIX A. The result implies that one cannot use conventional significance levels $\{0.01, 0.05, 0.1\}$ when the ratio exceeds a half and that the use of p-values is generally invalid.
+The magnitude of the upper bound $\bar{\alpha}$ could be of practical interest as one can carry out the hybrid test without taking the risk of committing the type I error over the conventional significance levels if $\bar{\alpha}$ is smaller than 0.01.
+The value of $\bar{\alpha}$ is, however, a priori unknown as it relies on $M$ as well as the number of the alternative forecasts which attain the same risk as the benchmark, i.e. $M_0 \equiv |\{m \in \mathbf{M}: \mu_m=0\}|$.
+In fact, once $M$, $M_0$ and $\gamma$ are fixed, $\bar{\alpha}$ can be obtained by numerical approximation.
+We tabulated some values of $\bar{\alpha}$ under $\gamma=0.5$ in Table \ref{tab:alphabar} to see how large $\bar{\alpha}$ could be.
+The numbers in Table \ref{tab:alphabar} reveal that the value of $\bar{\alpha}$ varies systemically as the ratio of $M_0$ to $M$ varies. $\bar{\alpha}$ approaches to $\gamma$ as the ratio increases to 1 and approaches to $0$ as the ratio diminishes to zero.
+We present the values of $\bar{\alpha}$ under $\gamma=0.25$ and $\gamma=0.75$ in \hyperref[sec:appendixA]{Appendix A}.
+The result implies that one cannot use conventional significance levels $\{0.01, 0.05, 0.1\}$ when the ratio $M_0/M$ exceeds 0.5.

-While Theorem \ref{prop:mains} postulates three conditions for data generating processes leading to size distortion for $\alpha \in (0, \bar{\alpha})$, the first condition in Theorem \ref{prop:mains} is crucial because it prevents the distribution of the test statistics from degenerating.
-The condition is satisfied if the set of alternative forecasting methods $\mathbf{M}$ contains at least one forecasting method that attains the same risk as the benchmark forecasting method.
-The violation of this condition means that all alternative forecasting methods in $\mathbf{M}$ have greater risks than the benchmark forecasting method under the null hypothesis.
-In this case, the two test statistics diverge to the negative infinity while the critical values converge to fixed real numbers regardless.
+Among the three conditions postulated in Theorem \ref{prop:mains}, the first condition in Theorem \ref{prop:mains} is crucial because it prevents the distribution of the test statistics from degenerating.
+The condition is satisfied if the set of alternative forecasts $\mathbf{M}$ contains at least one forecast that attains the same risk as the benchmark.
+This condition is violated if all the alternative forecasts in $\mathbf{M}$ are strictly riskier than the benchmark forecast.
+In this case, both test statistics diverge to $-\infty$ while the critical values converge to some fixed numbers so the rejection probability converges to zero.
 Therefore, if the first condition is violated, the conclusion no longer holds.